strombetta/bugleos-make-toolchain/README.md

 ## Usage

-Fetch sources along with signatures and verify both checksums and PGP signatures (recommended before building):
+Sources, signatures, and keyrings are fetched automatically when invoking `make` if they are missing.
+You can also fetch them up-front and verify both checksums and PGP signatures (recommended before building):

 ```
 scripts/fetch-sources.sh